 2. Social Marketing: Get In Front of Relevant Audiences

-To get some eyeballs on the article you wrote, build your brand, and create awareness in the community you could take advantage of Facebook or Instagram advertising and promote this to people of legal driving age that live within your city.
+To get some eyeballs on the article you wrote, build your brand, and create awareness in the community, you could take advantage of Facebook or Instagram advertising and promote this to people of legal driving age who live within your city.

-This is a great and low-cost way to get your content in front of a relevant audience.
+This is a great and low-cost way to get your content to a relevant audience.

 3. Email Marketing

 Another staple of any small firm marketing should be email marketing.
-Most law firm partners I speak with are opposed to it for one reason for another, but I assure you that you’re leaving money on the table if you’re not doing this.
+Most law firm partners I speak with oppose it for one reason or another, but I assure you’re leaving money on the table if you’re not doing this.
 At a minimum, you should send out a monthly newsletter and consistently work on growing your list.